ckeditor/ckeditor5/docs/getting-started/quick-start.md

 Once you have added the import map, you can access the editor and its plugins using the `ckeditor5` specifier.

 <info-box warning>
 	You must run your code on a local server to use import maps.
 Opening the HTML file directly in your browser will trigger security rules.
 These rules (CORS policy) ensure loading modules from the same source.
-So, set up a local server, like `nginx`, `caddy`, `http-server`, to serve your files over HTTP or HTTPS.
+Therefore, set up a local server, like `nginx`, `caddy`, `http-server`, to serve your files over HTTP or HTTPS.
 </info-box>

 In the following script tag, import the desired plugins, add them to the `plugins` array, and add toolbar items where applicable.
 Note that both script tags (this and previous) have the appropriate `type` values.